kasem-sm/SlimeKT/docs/api/subscribption/subscribe_if_not.md

 | `topicId` | `string` | The unique ID of the topic to subscribe | 👍       |

 Subscribe to the topic if the user has not.
-If the user has already subscribed, API would unsubscribe from it.
+If the user has already subscribed, the API will unsubscribe them from the topic.

 ```
 {